 - Lack of Buy-In – Aligning stakeholders takes time.
 Readiness for change and overall support can be mixed across different leaders and teams.

 - Cynicism of Seller/Solution – The promise of improvement, ROI, and achieving the success metrics don’t add up.
 At some point, it doesn’t seem worth it.

-The best reps are tapping into the mindset, skillset, and toolset of change management.
+The best sales reps are tapping into the mindset, skillset, and toolset of change management.
 They understand that modern selling is really change management.
 And they see themselves as change agents that guide their buyers.
 They use a change management approach when leading buyers through the steps of the decision process: